YazidHamdi/yazidhamdi.github.io/_posts/2026-04-12-agents-beyond-the-hype.md

 3) **Learn and Manage Risks and Limitations**
     - Acknowledge the "Black Box": Understand that while agents are infinitely flexible, they are not omniscient.
 They suffer from hallucinations, context window limits, and reasoning gaps.
 Successful implementation requires building guardrails and human-in-the-loop verification steps, not blind trust.
     - Acknowledge the inherent security risk that comes with handing over your data, API connections and prompt-derived intelligence to a third party automation platform.
 Self-preferencing by these platforms and replication of your workflows/data/knowledge to be sold to others without your knowledge is a real risk supported by many past incidents.
 Be aware of what your service providers are doing with your data, so that you don't enable [shadow AI](https://www.securityweek.com/the-shadow-ai-problem-how-saas-apps-are-quietly-enabling-massive-breaches/) risks.
-Many SAAS companies have enabled AI agents or AI training on their customer data with sometimes suspiciously quiet releases/updates, which can be very risky and result in data extraction by AI agents or LLM leaks in the future.
+Many SaaS companies have enabled AI agents or AI training on their customer data with sometimes suspiciously quiet releases/updates, which can be very risky and result in data extraction by AI agents or LLM leaks in the future.
-    - Policy and Access Control: Do not grant your agents "unpolicy-proxied" access.
+    - Policy and Access Control: Do not grant your agents access not governed by policy proxies.
 This is currently one of the more undercovered topics in agentic AI, but there are solution providers such as [Rubrik](https://www.rubrik.com/) that already provide commercial tooling for this purpose, as well as open source projects like [OPA (Open Policy Agent)](https://www.openpolicyagent.org/) which allows for robust policy management.
 Agents must operate within strict boundaries regarding data access and system permissions.
 Learning to define these constraints is as critical as learning to prompt the agent.
     - Cost-Benefit Analysis: Recognize that not every task is worth automating.
 If a task takes 3 seconds and is stable, the overhead of building an agent pipeline may outweigh the time saved.
 Focus learning efforts on high-friction, high-complexity problems where human intuition is currently the bottleneck.

 # Final words